-i.
+- i.
 A Dust Control Plan shall, at a minimum, contain all the information described in Section [h.iii] of this Permit Condition.
 The Department shall approve, disapprove, or conditionally approve the Dust Control Plan, in accordance with the criteria used to approve, disapprove or conditionally approve a permit.
 Failure to comply with the provisions of an approved Dust Control Plan is deemed to be a violation of this Permit.
 Regardless of whether an approved Dust Control Plan is in place or not, the Permittee is still subject to all requirements of this Section at all times.
-In addition, the Permittee is still subject to all of the requirements of this Permit, even if the Permittee is complying with the approved Dust Control Plan.
+In addition, the Permittee is complying with the approved Dust Control Plan. - ii.

-ii.
 At least one primary control measure and one contingency control measure must be identified in the Dust Control Plan for all fugitive dust sources.
 Should any primary control measure(s) prove ineffective, the Permittee shall immediately implement the contingency control measure(s), which may obviate the requirement of submitting a revised Dust Control Plan.